kali-linex/linex/Documentation/driver-api/gpio/legacy.rst

 explicit multiplexing; another might have just two options for use of any given pin; another might have eight options per pin; another might be able to route a given GPIO to any one of several pins.
-(Yes, those examples all come from systems that run Linux today.)
+(Yes, those examples all come from systems that run Linex today.)

 Related to multiplexing is configuration and enabling of the pullups or pulldowns integrated on some platforms.
 Not all platforms support them,